joshglenn/react-native-wiki/How-to-Contribute.md

 > You may refer to the [Getting Started](http://facebook.github.io/react-native/docs/getting-started) guide for installation instructions

-In addition to these, there may be additional dependencies for the platform you are building for.
+In addition to these, there may be additional dependencies for the platform you are building for:

-### Android Prerequisites
+### Android:

 - You have [Android Studio](https://developer.android.com/studio/index.html) installed at v3.2.0+.
 - You have [Oracle JDK8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) or [OpenJDK 8](http://openjdk.java.net/install/).